Narthur/ohc-handbook/Section 5 - Ministries.md

 ## Prison Ministries

 The Ouachita River Correctional Institution is located about an hour’s drive from the campus and a few minutes from the Malvern SDA Church.
-Several church members at Malvern have started visiting the prisoners there every Sabbath and love for the OHC students to be a part of this special ministry.
+Several church members at Malvern have started visiting the prisoners there every Sabbath and invite OHC students to be a part of this special ministry.

-To participate in the prison ministry team, the student must:
+To participate in the prison ministry team, a student must:

 * be at least 18 years of age
 * have a valid form of identification (driver’s license, passport, etc.)